fedbiomed

 ```

-If this option is given at the first launch or after a clean, it is saved in the configuration file and becomes the default for subsequent launches.
-If this option is given at a subsequent launch, it only affects this launch.
+- If this option is provided at the first launch or after a clean configuration, it is saved in the configuration file and becomes the default for future launches.

 $ fedbiomed researcher start